Army Aviation Corps : Updates & Discussions

 Chinese is a terrible example.
 They milk the 70s design by adding more and more goodies.
 They didn't even try to create a clean-sheet design.
 They still rely on Mi-17s even after all the advancements in their aero industry.

 There are issues with our MIC, but the helicopter development is not one of them.
 At least admire the fact that we have our own independent design without stealing.
 We are actually attempting to build our own 10+ ton helicopter design, not just one but two simultaneously.
-This is something that not even the europians have accomplished.
-The so-called stolen "iteration" is a suboptimal solution that they have to live with.
+This is something that not even the europeans have accomplished.
+The so-called stolen "iteration" of chinese is a suboptimal solution that they have to live with.
 That will not be the case for us.

 You want to double the size of ALH?
 This is not vande bharat to put additional rakes and call it express.
 No one can do it.